kin0kaze23/eliza-twitter-bot/USER_GUIDE.md

 - Access Token Secret
 - Bearer Token
 - App ID

+**Testing Twitter Credentials**:
+1. Fill in your Twitter Bearer Token in the form
+2. Click **Save Configuration** to persist the credentials
+3. Click **Test Connection** button at the bottom of the Twitter Credentials section
+4. The system will authenticate with Twitter API v2 to verify your credentials
+5. Success: Shows your Twitter username and user ID
+6. Error: Displays helpful hints (e.g., "Bearer token is invalid or expired")

+**Note**: You must save your credentials before testing them.
+The test validates the saved credentials in the database, not just what's in the form.

 **AI Model Configuration**:
 - **Provider**: Select from 11 supported providers